nhantrichuyenanh/linux-distribution-order-of-business/README.md

 All of these can be fixed with third-party tools.
 If one day they don't work anymore, I'll jump ship and write a guide for this repo.
 **Windows enshittification is real and it's happening as I write this.**
-The only real downside of Linux distros as a long-time Windows user is learning and getting used to using Linux, such as:
+The only real downside of GNU/Linux from a long-time Windows user's perspective is learning and getting used to using Linux, such as:

 - navigating desktop environments
 - understanding concepts like package managers and filesystem hierarchy